MikeInnes/Vimes.jl/README.md

 [ Info: (2) Ran 35 tests, precision 97.14%
 ```

-Vimes reports the percentage of runs where the tests failed as the precision of the test suite.
+Vimes reports the percentage of runs where the tests failed as the precision of the test suite (i.e. 100% is the best possible precision).

 In the project folder (here `../JSON.jl`), a `.vimes` folder will appear with a `.diff` file for every patch found, like this:

 ```diff
 @@ -19,7 +19,7 @@ end